Daigo Kobayashi: Club career

 Kobayashi started up his professional career at Tokyo Verdy where he won the 2004 Emperor's Cup and the 2005 Japanese Super Cup.
 In the same year, they were relegated from the J1 League, which marked his end in Tokyo.
 He signed for Omiya Ardija at the start of the 2006 season and quickly became their star player.

 The club's successes were limited and after the 2008 season, he was offered the chance to go on trial at the Norwegian club Stabæk.
 His trial was a success, and in February 2009 he was loaned out to the Norwegian champions.
 He was given the number 10 shirt, which had recently been worn by Veigar Páll Gunnarsson.
 On 8 March, he made his official debut for Stabæk in the 2009 Super Cup.
 The league champions won 3–1 against cup champions Vålerenga.
 Kobayashi played an important part, getting on the score-sheet with a free kick and showing trickery with the ball.
 Stabæk decided not to buy him at the end of the season.
-On 27 January 2010, Kobayashi signed on a free transfer to the Greek team Iraklis Thessaloniki for 18 months.
+On 27 January 2010, Kobayashi signed on a free transfer to the Greek club Iraklis for 18 months.
 Kobayashi only appeared in 15 matches for Iraklis.
 At the end of the 2010–11 season he returned to Japan, signing a deal with Shimizu S-Pulse.

 During January 2013 he went on trial with Vancouver Whitecaps FC in the MLS.
 He impressed during his trial stint and signed with the club for the 2013 season.
 The club declined to offer him a contract for the 2014 season and his rights were traded to the New England Revolution before the start of the season in exchange for a fourth-round pick in the 2016 MLS SuperDraft.
 In late 2015, Kobayashi received his U.S. green card, which qualified him as a domestic player for MLS roster purposes.
 In March 2018, Kobayashi joined Las Vegas Lights FC.
 In January 2019, Kobayashi signed with Birmingham Legion FC.